-When columns are not strong enough to force hinging in the beams, column hinging can lead to story mechanisms and a concentration of inelastic activity at a single level.
-Excessive story drifts may result in instability of the frame due to $P-\Delta$ effects.
+When columns are not strong enough to force hinging in the beams, column hinging can lead to storey mechanisms and a concentration of inelastic activity at a single level.
+Excessive storey drifts may result in instability of the frame due to $P-\Delta$ effects.
 Good post-elastic behavior consists of yielding distributed throughout the frame.
-A story mechanism will limit forces in the levels above, preventing the upper levels from yielding.
+A storey mechanism will limit forces in the levels above, preventing the upper levels from yielding.

-The alternative procedure checks for the formation of a story mechanism.
-The story strength is the sum of the shear capacities of all the columns as limited by the controlling action.
+The alternative procedure checks for the formation of a storey mechanism.
+The storey strength is the sum of the shear capacities of all the columns as limited by the controlling action.
 If the columns are shear critical, a shear mechanism forms at the shear capacity of the columns.
 If the columns are controlled by flexure, a flexural mechanism forms at a shear corresponding to the flexural capacity.